flashlightministries/flmin/_posts/2016-03-17-stedfast-news-beta.md

 ---
 layout: post-no-feature
-title: Stedfast News is now in beta and online
+title: BibleFact is now in beta and online
 comments: true
 ---

-Go check out [Stedfast News](http://stedfastnews.com) and let us know how it's looking.
-We're also seeking Christian writers to contribute articles.
+Go check out [BibleFact](http://biblefact.org) and let us know how it's looking.
+We're also seeking Christian writers to contribute articles that fact-check claims using scripture and reason.
 For suggestions and inquiries, please [contact us](/contact/).